KrauseFx/krausefx.com/data.md

           <li>Since I'm an Introvert, I tend to feel like I socialize too much, rather than too little</li>

-          <li>Early COVID lockdown March 2020 was still good, however as the lockdown continued I started feeling more isolated, also partly because I was single, and had just moved to Vienna</li>
+          <li><span class='highlighted'>Early COVID lockdown March 2020 was still good, however as the lockdown continued I started feeling more isolated</span>, also partly because I was single, and had just moved to Vienna</li>

-          <li>End of July 2020 Austria opened up most social venues again, bringing this graph back to a great state again</li>
+          <li>End of July 2020 Austria opened up most social venues again, bringing this graph back to an ideal level again</li>

           <li>December 2019 I was working remotely from Buenos Aires, however got a pretty bad cold.
 Being sick in a remote city wasn't the best feeling</li>